●The more budgets are cut and taxes increased, the weaker an economy becomes.

 All federal debt is just the total of T-security deposits (T-bills, T-notes, T-bonds) in accounts at the Federal Reserve Bank (FRB).

 Today, the total federal debt is about 12 trillion dollars.
 This means the total of deposits in T-security accounts at the Federal Reserve Bank, is about 12 trillion dollars.
-When you buy a T-bill, you “lend” dollars to the Federal Reserve Bank.
-You deposit dollars into your T-bill account at the FRB.
+When you buy a T-bond, you “lend” dollars to the Federal Reserve Bank.
+You deposit dollars into your T-bond account at the FRB.
 You are a creditor to the FRB.

 Your T-security account at the FRB is essentially identical with your savings account at your local bank.
 You put dollars in (credit); you take dollars out (debit), and meanwhile you earn a bit of interest.